An Exact Solution Algorithm for the Bi-Level Optimization Problem of Electric Vehicles Charging Station Placement: Introduction

 Many papers have explored the charging station placement for EVs using a bi-level framework \cite{doi:10.1287/trsc.2021.0494, 10122631, 10034431, 9690622, 9944904}. \citet{9944904} plan urban roads, EV charging stations, and the power grid by a bi-level model formulation where the upper level (UL) is investment decisions and the lower level (LL) is EV UE routing.
 They convert the entire model to a single mixed integer linear program (MILP) via KKT conditions and an improved Big-$M$ linearization, then solve it exactly with a solver.
 Their formulation relies on very large $M$ constants.
 Large $M$ MILPs can still suffer weak relaxations and long solve times on bigger networks.
-Even the 41 nodes/56-bus of their case study is labeled “large scale”; the authors note that adding expressways or finer zoning could induce larger computational burdens.
-The paper itself hints that decomposition (e.g., Benders) or scenario reduction would be needed for bigger instances, but these techniques are not yet implemented.
+They have run their method on a 41 nodes/56-bus case study; the authors note that adding expressways or finer zoning could induce larger computational burdens, and they suggest decomposition (e.g., Benders) or scenario reduction would be needed for bigger instances, but these techniques are not yet implemented.